react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 For the rest of this document we will clearly state what are the responsibilities of React Native Frameworks, so that if you don’t want to use an available solution, you know what are the boundaries of React Native.

 > [!NOTE]
-> We do acknowledge that “Framework” is an overloaded term here, as React Native itself is a UI framework built on top of React.
+> We do acknowledge that “Framework” is an overloaded term here, as React Native itself is a UI framework which uses React.
 For the sake of simplicity in the rest of this document, the “Framework” term will always refer to a React Native Framework — a set of tools & libraries built on top of React Native.

 ## Why are we defining this now?

 You might be wondering why we are defining those concepts now.
-React Native has been **growing in popularity and scope** over the recent years.
+React Native has been **growing in popularity, scope & maturity** over the recent years.
 This is mostly thanks to one of the strongest components of React Native: our **ecosystem**.

 The Authors & Maintainers of React Native libraries and tools have played such a crucial role in the development of React Native.